eventespresso/ee4-mer/README.md

 The premise behind this great add-on is that the easier it is for people to register for an event, the more events they are likely to attend.
 With the Multiple Event Registration add-on, attendees can register for several events at once by adding them to the Event Cart (shopping cart), then proceeding to the registration checkout when they are ready.

+This plugin/addon needs to be uploaded to the "/wp-content/plugins/" directory on your server or installed using the WordPress plugins installer.
+Once the plugin/addon is installed and activated visit your events listing page to see it in action.
+Please note that there is also a mini event cart widget that cna be found on the WordPress Widgets admin page.

+#####Currently the Multi Event Registration Addon requires the Event Espresso core FET-7438-MER-4.6 branch in order to operate.
+The FET-7438-MER-4.6 branch can be found at: https://github.com/eventespresso/event-espresso-core/tree/FET-7438-MER-4.6 Once it is released, it will function with whatever the latest core version of Event Espresso is at that time.

-This README.md file is targeted for display with our Github repo.
+> This README.md file is targeted for display with our Github repo.

 > Extra:  The code structure and phpdoc parsed documentation can be found at http://code.eventespresso.com